JustinTrombley96/lambda-ReactWars-V1/Answers.md

 1. Describe state.

 State is the data that your components have access to.
+State allows the component to come alive.

 1. Describe props.